HTTP

 ## Common Mistakes

-**Using 401 for rate limiting** — rate limiting is 429 Too Many Requests.
-Using 401 or 403 for rate limits confuses clients into thinking it's an auth problem.
+**Using 403 for rate limiting** — rate limiting is `429 Too Many Requests`, not an auth decision.

 ## API Design Guidance